 - Risk of fracture.
 Certain diagnoses and medications can put you at risk for bone breaks.
 Talk to your care team about your risk.
 You can still exercise, but you should avoid lifting heavy weights.

 - Lymphedema.
 See the section above about lymphedema.

 What types of exercises can I do?

 There are many different types of exercises you can do.
-As with all exercise programs, it is important to work on your energy, strength and flexibility when you exercise.
+As with all exercise programs, it is important to work on your energy, strength, and flexibility when you exercise.
 In general, the easiest exercise is walking.
-You can also try yoga, hike, bike, or any activity that is fun for you.
+You can also try yoga, hiking, biking, or any activity that is fun for you.